USCDataScience/sparkler/.github/CONTRIBUTING.md

 ## Pull Request Checklist

+- If an issue already exists in [issues page](https://github.com/USCDataScience/sparkler/issues) to describe the change you are bringing into, great, remember the $ISSUENUM.
+  Otherwise, create an issue and get its $ISSUENUM.

-- Branch from the master branch and, if needed, rebase to the current master branch before submitting your pull request.
+- Branch from the master branch (ideally, with branch name 'SPKLR-$ISSUENUM') and, if needed, rebase to the current master branch before submitting your pull request.
 If it doesn't merge cleanly with master you may be asked to rebase your changes.

 - Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).

+- Commit messages shall start with "SPKLR-$ISSUENUM: ...."

 - All the additional libraries, plugins you bring into the Sparkler have a license permissible to redistribute under Apache License 2.0.
 Ask us incase you are doubtful about a specific library.